owid/etl/docs/guides/wizard.md

 This section is dedicated to the creation of new ETL steps, including **Snapshot**, **Meadow**, **Garden** and **Grapher** steps.
 Additionally, **Fast-Track** steps can also be created using the Wizard.

+!!!
+Tip "Using Express"

-There is also **Express**, which creates a meadow, garden and grapher step in one go.
+    Express mode is helpful when working with very canonical datasets.
+It is a one-click solution to create a meadow, garden and grapher step in one go.

 In each step creation, a form is presented to the user so that they can fill in the necessary metadata fields.
 Based on the input, new files (e.g. python scripts, metadata YAML files, etc.) are created and modifications to existing ones (e.g. the DAG) are done.